humm-devadmin/hummdocs/docs/platforms/shopify.md

 <h1>Setup on Shopify</h1>

-To setup and configure Oxipay on your Shopify store, please use the instructions below
+To setup and configure Humm on your Shopify store, please use the instructions below
 <br/>

-##Integrating Oxipay##
+##Integrating Humm##

 <div class="panel">
   You will need your <b>Merchant ID</b> and an <b>Encryption Key</b> handy before continuing with the installation.
 </div>

-1 – Email <a href="mailto:pit@%domain%?Subject=Oxipay URL Request (Shopify)&body=Hi, %0D%0A%0D%0AMy Merchant ID is: %0D%0A%0D%0AI would like to setup Oxipay on my Shopify site. %0D%0A%0D%0AThanks,%0D%0A%0D%0A">pit@%domain%</a> for a copy of the **Oxipay Gateway Authorisation** URL.
+1 – Email <a href="mailto:pit@%domain%?Subject=Humm URL Request (Shopify)&body=Hi, %0D%0A%0D%0AMy Merchant ID is: %0D%0A%0D%0AI would like to setup Humm on my Shopify site. %0D%0A%0D%0AThanks,%0D%0A%0D%0A">pit@%domain%</a> for a copy of the **Humm Gateway Authorisation** URL.
 Please include your Merchant ID in the email.

-2 - Clicking the link to be taken to your store's setting page to add Oxipay.
+2 - Clicking the link to be taken to your store's setting page to add Humm.

 3 - Once logged in, you will see the prompt below.
 Click **Install payment provider**.